emi420/hmap/README.md

-# Humanitarian Map
+# Humanitarian Disaster Map

-Easy-to-use humanitarian map for work before, during and after events.
+The goal of this project is to create an easy-to-use humanitarian map for work before, during and disaster events.

 ### Backend